Government: National and Local

 Each country currently manages its share of the aquifer systems independently.
 Ghana recognises the need for agreements and cooperation between countries that share in its transboundary aquifers (e.g. Togo and Cote d’Ivoire).
 However, such co-operations and the necessary frameworks have yet to be initiated.

-Key activities and findings from UPGro research in Kenya
+Key activities and findings from UPGro research in Ghana

 Across the West African Sahel, rainy seasons are projected to be later than historically, with fewer but more intense rainfall events.
 This may favour more focused groundwater recharge along watercourses.